kubernetes-sigs/kueue/keps/168-pending-workloads-visibility/README.md

 type ClusterQueueVisibility struct {
 	// MaxCount indicates the maximal number of pending workloads exposed in the
 	// cluster queue status.
+When the value is set to 0, then LocalQueue
+	// visibility updates are disabled.
-The maximal value is 4000.
+	// The maximal value is 4000.
 	// Defaults to 10.
 	MaxCount int32
 }